BethW83/Animal-Adoption-Capstone/README.md

 * H2, H3 and H4: The data is not normally distributed, the data is independent; both variables are categorical, therefore a Chi-Squared Test was used.
 * The Pearson value for the p-value was chosen during the Chi-Squared Testing in Hypothesis 2 because it is the most widely accepted measure for detecting general associations between two categorical variables.
 * Why a decision tree classifier?
 The target variable to be predicted is a binary output and therefore a classification model is appropriate.
 A decision tree was chosen becuase it is easy to interpret the outputs and it can handle both numerical and categorical features.
 A decision tree is suitable for identifying the most influential variables in predicting adoption outcomes.
+* The data was encoded, ready for the ML model using the straighforward OneHotEncoder.
+* The data was scaled using the StandardScaler.

 * List the data analysis methods used and explain limitations or alternative approaches.
 * How did you structure the data analysis techniques.
 Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 * Unfortunately in this synthetic dataset some of the variables could not be used as they were meaningless.
 The adoption fee was simply all of the numbers 1-499 listed and the weights of some the animals made no sense; rabbits are not generally over 2.5kg and some of them in the data were over 20kg.

+### AI Usage

+* How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations